 The dramatic history of Dunluce is complimented by tales of banshees and mermaids and some say it is the possible inspiration for Cair Pavel, the fictional castle in C.S.
 Lewis' Narnia stories.
 Standing at its base looking up its crumbling walls you could feel it was the site of legendary battles!

 Sometimes we like to explore places on our own self-guided tours.
 I am so glad we didn't do that with the Causeway Coastal Route.
 Our guide, Marty explained so much along the route that we would have missed guessing or flipping through guidebooks driving the coast ourselves.
 His detailed commentary helped us learn about the Antrim Coast and relax and enjoy the stunning views along the route.
 It was truly an experience we will never forget.

-Ulster Tours offered us a complimentary tour for an honest review of their service.
+Allen's Belfast Bus Tours offered us a complimentary tour for an honest review of their service.
 Our opinion was in no way influenced by their sponsorship, it was formed by the outstanding experience we had on the tour.
 Our guide and the staff at Ulster Tours were friendly and genuinely passionate about creating a fun and engaging tour.
 We would be absolutely happy to purchase with Ulster Tours and recommend their business to anyone looking to book tours in Belfast.